 Data Types¶

-types, including truST-specific POINTER TO support.
+including truST-specific POINTER TO support, compatibility rules, and

 Related: Variables, Semantic Rules